survivejs/webpack-book/manuscript/loading/04_javascript.md

 ```

 Even though you have Babel installed and set up, you are still missing one bit: Babel configuration.
 The configuration can be set up using a `.babelrc` dotfile as then other tooling can use the same.

-W> If you try to import files **outside** of your configuration root directory and then process them through **babel-loader**, this fails.
-It's [a known issue](https://github.com/babel/babel-loader/issues/313), and there are workarounds including maintaining `.babelrc` at a higher level in the project and resolving against Babel presets through `require.resolve` at webpack configuration.

 ### Setting up `.babelrc`